Skip to main content

 • Enable the deployment of the sub-chart: To enable the slurm-login functionality as part of the Slurm chart, set the slurm-login.enabled parameter to true.

 • Reboot individual login pods: If an individual login pod is out of sync with the underlying StatefulSet, run the reboot command from within the pod.
 This command deletes and recreates the pod using the updated version.
-If the pod is out of sync, a Message of the Day (MOTD) will appear on SSH login with instructions to reboot:
+If the pod is out of sync, a Message of the Day (MOTD) appears on SSH login with instructions to reboot:

 * *